vlad-pbr/sensor-monitoring/README.md

 ## Usage

+This app is written in Python 3.11.
 Project dependencies are managed by `poetry`, but a corresponding `requirements.txt` exists as well.
+In order to run the app, install the relevant requirements from `requirements.txt` (preferably in a virtual environment), then start the app by running `python .`.

+The default configuration will send sensor alerts as e-mail to a local SMTP server which can be started using `python -m smtpd -c DebuggingServer -n localhost:1025`.

+Tests can be executed via `python -m unittest`